-It was that fast.
+It happened that quickly.

-“I’m not afraid to die,” he had said.
+“I’m not afraid to die,” he had said in that bold, confident voice.
 “I’m ready.
 I’ve been ready since that snowy winter in 1944.”

 “Hang in there, old boy,” I whispered.
-“It all gets better.
+“It’s a terrible fight where you are, but it all gets better.
 And later down the road, there’s a friend waiting for you.
 So, until we meet again on another battlefield….”

 RIP DAN WESCOTT.